GREG ROBINSON

 Greg Robinson is also the lead author, with Elena Tajima Creef, of Miné Okubo: Following

-, which was published by University of Washington Press in July 2008.
+Her Own Road, which was published by University of Washington Press in July 2008.

 The book is a wide-ranging anthology on the life and career of the Nisei artist/writer